Rozina (Bangladeshi actress)

+Career

-She started her career at an early age of 16, in the 1976 film Rajmahal, opposite actor Wasim.
+Rozina started her career at the age of 16 in the 1976 film Rajmahal, opposite actor Wasim.
 Then she paired opposite Wasim in a number of films.
 Their next film was Rosher Baidani.
 In 1976, she changed her name from Renu to Rozina.
 They also acted in the films Zarka and Rajshinghasan.

 1981-1990

 Rozina started acting in Indian Bengali films.
 In 1985, Hindi film director Shakti Samanta cast this young actress in his Bengali film Anyay Abichar and its Hindi version Aar Paar in the lead role opposite Mithun Chakraborty.
 She was the first Bangladeshi actress to be cast as a lead actress in a Bollywood film.
 The film earned 1.5 crores at the box-office which was the highest grossing Bengali film at that time.

-In 1988, she achieved Bangladesh National Film Award for Best Actress for her portrayal in Koshai (1988).
+In 1988, Rozina achieved Bangladesh National Film Award for Best Actress for her portrayal in Koshai (1988).
 She lip-synched several songs by Sabina Yasmin such as "O Amar Rasiya Bandhure", "Ei Mon Tomake Dilam", "Jalpari", and "Chhairo Na Chhairo Na Haat".